4d/go-mobile/docs/special-features/push-notification.md

 ## Technical architecture

-Here are the different elements needed to create, send and receive a mobile push notification:
+Here are the different elements needed to create, send and receive a mobile push notification (example with iOS):

 ![Push notification process](img/4D-for-ios-push-notification.png)

-## Prerequisites
+## Requirements

-In order to send push notifications, an `AuthKey_XXXYYY.p8` authentication file from Apple is required.
+In order to send push notifications, you need to generate and reference an authentication key for your project.

+### For iOS

+An `AuthKey_XXXYYY.p8` authentication file from Apple is required.

 1. Generate and download a .p8 key file as described in [this documentation](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Generate_p8.md).